-Interrupted aortic arch (IAA) is a rare condition in which the aorta — the large blood vessel arising from the heart that carries blood to the rest of the body — is incomplete, or interrupted.
+Interrupted aortic arch (IAA) is a rare condition in which your baby’s aorta — the large blood vessel coming from their heart that carries blood to the rest of their body — is incomplete or interrupted.

-The normal shape of the aorta is an arch or curve; in the case of an interrupted aortic arch, a part of the aorta is missing and the aorta is incomplete.
-This means that the heart cannot send blood through the aorta.
-This is a life-threatening situation; if blood does not get to any part of the body, the patient can go into shock and may die.
+The normal shape of the aorta is an arch or candy cane.
+When your baby has an interrupted aortic arch, the arch portion of the aorta is incomplete.
+This means that your baby’s heart cannot send blood through the aorta.
+This is a life-threatening situation.
+If blood doesn’t get to any part of their body, your baby can go into shock and could die.

-IAA is a genetic, or inherited disease.
+IAA is a genetic (inherited) disease.
+This means that this condition is passed down through your family.
 Specifically, a section of a chromosome that affects the heart’s anatomy is missing.
 This is responsible for changing the normal shape of the heart and its vessels.

 Many babies who are born with IAA also have DiGeorge syndrome, which is also a genetic disorder caused by the missing part of the same chromosome.
 Children who are born with DiGeorge syndrome can suffer from repeated infections and facial defects such as cleft lip.

-Although it is rare, IAA is a life-threatening condition and must be treated right away.
+Although it’s rare, IAA is a life-threatening condition and must be treated right away.
 Babies who are born with IAA usually show symptoms right away.

-In addition, the baby’s skin may appear gray in certain areas because blood is not reaching that part of the body.
+In addition, your baby’s skin may appear gray in certain areas because blood isn't reaching that part of their body.

-Babies who have IAA may also have other heart defects, such as truncus arteriosus or transposition of the great arteries.
+Babies who have IAA may also have other heart defects, such as truncus arteriosus.